MissingDeadlines/iolite/iolite_docs/index.rst

   api

 IOLITE 0.5 documentation
 ========================

 Welcome to the documentation of IOLITE, the voxel-powered game engine.

 If you're new here, we recommend directly heading to the :ref:`introduction section <intro>`.

+.. note:: This documentation is considered a work in progress and is updated frequently.